-As at the date of this Information Circular, the number of women on the Board is two (40%), the number of women in executive officer positions is zero (0%) and the number of women in management positions is two (12%).
+As at the date of this Information Circular, the number of women on the Board is two (40%) and the number of women in executive officer positions is one (12.5%).
 Following the Meeting, the number of women on the Board will be two (40%), assuming that all of proposed nominees set out herein are elected to the Board.